linuxdude42/mythtv/README.CMake.md

   $ cmake --build build-mingw-qt5
   ```

-  To set/change the install location for the downloaded/compiled
-  external libraries, add the
-  `-DLIBS_INSTALL_PREFIX=<install_location>` argument to the initial
-  cmake command.
-By default these files will be placed into a
+  As with android, these builds will download/compile/install a much
-  directory named tmp_libsinstall_win under the build directory.
-In
+  larger set of dependencies thatn for native builds, and wil then
+  compile/install MythTV, and then compile/install the plugins.
+Once
+  all this is finished, it will create the file
+  <build>/MythTV_Windows.zip that can be copied to a windows system.
+  You do not need to specify the CMAKE_INSTALL_DIRECTORY for an
+  windows build as nothing is installed.

+  Also as with android, the external libraries that are downloaded and
+  compiled will be installed the directory
+  <builddir>/tmp_libinstall_win_qt5 and the mythtv components will be
+  installed into the directory <builddir>/tmp_install_win_qt5.
+(There
+  should be no need to modify these directory locations, but they
+  could be change by setting values into the LIBS_INSTALL_PREFIX and
+  CMAKE_INSTALL_PREFIX directories.)
+Because these directories are
-  this location the libs install directory will be deleted when the
+  located underneath the build directory, they will both be deleted
-  build directory is deleted.
-If you want the libraries to survive
+  when the build directory is deleted.
+If you want the libraries to
-  deleting the build directory, you may place the
+  survive deleting the build directory, you may place the
   LIBS_INSTALL_DIRECTORY anywhere you want.
+The easiest solution is
-Using one of the presets
+  to use one of the presets ending with "-libs" that will place the
-  ending with "-libs" will place the library directory next to the
+  library directory next to the build directory instead of underneath
-  build directory instead of underneath the build directory.
+  the build directory.

-# Building subsets of MythTV
+## Building subsets of MythTV

 ### Building just the external libraries